+ 86-13923347227

 Sourcing trustworthy suppliers is the cornerstone of successful importing.
 Here’s how to find them:

-• Online Marketplaces: Platforms like Alibaba, Made-in-China, and Global Sources connect buyers with verified manufacturers.
-Filter suppliers by certifications, years in business, and customer reviews.
+• Online Marketplaces: First, platforms like ours—including Alibaba, Made-in-China, and Global Sources—help buyers find verified manufacturers.
+Then, to ensure quality, you can further filter suppliers by certifications, years in business, and customer reviews.

 • Trade Shows: Events like the China International Furniture Fair (CIFF) in Guangzhou or the Shanghai Furniture Expo allow you to meet suppliers in person and inspect products.